-5.1.1 The ship, ship system(s), component(s), space(s) and/or equipment subject to the analysis should be thoroughly defined.
+- 5.1.1 The ship, ship system(s), component(s), space(s) and/or equipment subject to the analysis should be thoroughly defined.
 This includes the ship or system(s) representing both the alternative design and arrangements and the regulatory prescribed design.
-Depending on the extent of the desired deviation from prescriptive requirements, some of the information that may be required includes: detailed ship plans, drawings, equipment information and drawings, fire test data and analysis results, ship operating characteristics and conditions of operation, operating and maintenance procedures, material properties, etc.

-5.1.2 The regulations affecting the proposed alternative design and arrangements, along with their functional requirements, should be clearly understood and documented in the preliminary analysis report (see paragraph 5.4).
-This should form the basis for the comparative analysis referred to in paragraph 6.4.
+Depending on the extent of the desired deviation from prescriptive requirements, some of the information that may be required includes: detailed ship plans, drawings, equipment information and drawings, test data and analysis results, ship operating characteristics and conditions of operation, operating and maintenance procedures, material properties, etc. - 5.1.2 The regulations affecting the proposed alternative design and arrangements, along with their functional requirements, should be clearly understood and documented in the preliminary analysis report (see paragraph 5.5).
+This should form the basis for the evaluation referred to in paragraph 6.4.

-5.2 Development of fire scenarios
+5.2 Development of casualty or operational scenarios

-- 5.2.1 Fire scenarios should provide the basis for analysis and trial alternative design evaluation and, therefore, are the backbone of the alternative design process.
-Proper fire scenario development is essential and depending on the extent of deviation from the prescribed design, may require a significant amount of time and resources.
-This process can be broken down into four areas:
+Casualty or operational scenarios should provide the basis for analysis and trial alternative design evaluation and, therefore, are the backbone of the alternative design process.
+Proper casualty or operational scenario development is essential and, depending on the extent of deviation from the prescribed design, may require a significant amount of time and resources.
+This phase should outline why an alternative design may be beneficial.
+For life-saving arrangements, this may focus on casualty scenarios where an alternative design or arrangement will provide an equivalent (or greater) level of safety.
+Mechanical or electrical arrangements may focus on an operational scenario that will provide an equivalent level of safety, but may increase efficiencies or reduce cost to the operator.

-- .1 identification of fire hazards;

-- .2 enumeration of fire hazards:

-- .3 selection of fire hazards; and

-- .4 specification of design fire scenarios.